 Tip: The trademark could also appear on the sign-in page.

-Tip: In addition to the examples above, the trademark should also appear on an advertisement page that shows the USPTO the functionality of the app.
+The trademark should also appear on an advertisement page that shows the USPTO the functionality of the app.
+Remember, the functionality must match the identification on the trademark application.

 For example, if you filed for “a website featuring technology to allow users to log their golf scores” then you would not be able to complete the registration using a specimen that only showed the functionality allowing users to register their tennis scores.